leopinto718/automated_range_metrics_freshwater_fish/README.md

-# Automated calculation of Extension of Occurence and Area of Occupancy for regional conservation assessments of freshwater fish
+# Automated calculation of EOO and AOO for regional conservation assessments of freshwater fish

 This repository contains R scripts developed to **automate the calculation of Extent of Occurrence (EOO) and Area of Occupancy (AOO)** as part of a **regional conservation assessment of freshwater fish species**.